messi2050/android_device_huawei_g6_u10/README.md

 HUAWEI Ascend G6 U10 is a smartphone based on Snapdragon MSM8x10.
-This is the device directory to port Cyanogenmod to it.
+This is the device directory to port Cyanogenmod to it. this tree have everything is working except camera/wifi/sensors